-Use the cytochrome P450 Ki assay to understand the relevance and type of reversible cytochrome P450 inhibition.
+Use the cytochrome P450 (CYP) inhibition Ki assay to understand the relevance and type of reversible cytochrome P450 inhibition.

 Ki values are intrinsic constants, whereas IC50 values are extrinsic constants.
 Theoretically, IC50 values, in contrast to Ki values, are dependent on the type of substrate, the concentration of substrate, and incubation conditions (protein concentration or incubation times, etc).